GloriEvo/GloriEvo/README.md

 Taking inspo from my ponies is always fine; fully copying my ponies is reserved for friends.

 People hide me and are hidden by me sometimes, so I might be sitting on someone I can't see.
+Just something that happens in an online space.

 I might suddenly have dry responses due to energy drops and a lack of social skills, this is unintentional and sometimes I don't notice it.
 Sorry in advance!